nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Find feature

 Pawbook allows the users to `find` an entity based on keyword searches.
-The `find` function entertains multiple keyword searches and reveals the entire list of commands that match one or more of the results.
+The `find` function allows for multiple keyword searches and reveals the entire list of entities that match one or more of the results.

-When the user enters a valid command with the keyword searches, the arguments are parsed by the `FindCommmandParser` that converts the string of arguments into a list, that is subsequently passed on to a `NameContainsKeywordsPredicate` object that uses the list of keywords to find the search results based on the supplied keywords.
+When the user enters a valid command with the search keywords, the arguments are parsed by the `FindCommmandParser` which converts the string of arguments into a list.
+The list is subsequently passed on to a `NameContainsKeywordsPredicate` object that uses the list of keywords to find the search results based on the supplied keywords.
 Take note that Find Command supports substring searching, so for example if there is an Alice in the program, searching "Ali" will also return Alice as result.